yusahmed4321/GNNs-and-PGMs-same-datasets/README.md

-PairwiseScatter plotsof 2 variables,dependent &target eachfor this small yet complex dataset
+Pairwise Scatter plots of 2 variables, dependent & target each for this small yet complex dataset.

 #